The following strategies can be used for patients who:

 Smoking: if you smoke, it is important that you stop.
 If you are unable to stop, try to cut down on the number of cigarettes you smoke per day.
 Stopping or decreasing the amount you smoke will improve the condition of your lungs and help you heal.

-Fitness: the best activities for osteoarthritis of the hip are swimming, cycling, and walking.
+Fitness: the best activities for osteoarthritis of the knees are swimming, cycling, and walking.
 Double check with your doctor to make sure you are able to participate in these activities.

 Physiotherapy: may help reduce pain and improve your mobility and strength.

-Activity: stop or reduce the activities that make your hip sore.
+Activity: stop or reduce the activities that make your knee sore.